jpegleg/dwarven-toolbox/README.md

 $ stack 11111111111111111111111111111.99999 1
 Error: Argument longer than 16 bytes not supported!
 ```
+Alternately, if we want large numbers and don't need floats, we can use `greataxe`, `ballista`, `pile`, `crush`, and `trebuchet` which take BigInt values.

-Note that `saw`, `catapult`, and `crossbow` can handle the longer math arguments, however can still run into issues with some output larger than 18446744073709551615.
+Note that `saw`, `catapult`, and `crossbow` can input the longer math arguments, however can still run into issues with some output larger than 18446744073709551615.

 ```
 $ catapult 3243 33